 Personal Tips to Help You Protect Yourself in a Mass Shooting

 Since the Columbine High School shooting in 1999 that killed 13 people and wounded 20 more, we have heard the term “mass shooting” much more than we should ever have to.
 Sadly, it has become a part of our reality.
 The Las Vegas Shooting in 2017 is now classified as the deadliest shooting in U.S. history with 59 killed and 851 people injured.
 These were innocent people having a great time, listening to some music at an outdoor concert.
-The most recent shooting at Stoneman Douglas High School, as of today, is the ninth most deadly shooting with 17 killed and 17 injured.
+The most recent shooting at Stoneman Douglas High School, as of the time of this writing, is the ninth most deadly shooting with 17 killed and 17 injured.

 And then on April 5, 2018, it was reported that a mass shooting at Syracuse University was averted when the Nelson gun store owner called police after refusing to sell the former student an AR-15 rifle.
 It was found by law enforcement that the former student had stockpiled gun accessories and ammunition in his apartment after making threats of committing a mass shooting at the University.

 This brings about a VERY good question and that’s what you should or shouldn’t do if you happen to find yourself in a mass shooting situation?

 The first thing you shouldn’t do is attempt to overtake the shooter.
 There may be a good chance that you are unarmed, so trying to take down the shooter could get you killed and/or make them angrier.

 You also don’t want to start throwing objects at the shooter.
 While this can distract them from spraying bullets randomly around the area, it makes you and anyone around you a target.
 It has been suggested by non-experts in the media that throwing objects at the shooter can distract them.
 While this can be true to an extent, it doesn’t come without its risks.